 The specialty of Neonatology was in its infancy when Dr. Cavaliere began her career.
-She quickly recognized the need for nurses with the advanced education and specific expertise to support the expansion of the Neonatal Nursing.
-The role of advanced practice nursing became particularly appealing, however, at that time there were few nurses with the education and expertise needed to serve as guide and mentor so she quickly became her own teacher.
+She quickly recognized the need for nurses with advanced education and specific expertise to support the expansion of Neonatal Nursing.
+The role of advanced practice nursing became particularly appealing, however, at that time there were few nurses with the education and expertise needed to serve as guides and mentors so she quickly became her own teacher.
 Thus began her interest in adult learning as she soon found herself teaching and mentoring her coworkers and colleagues.

-She has been active in many national committees and task forces and has contributed to creation of professional position papers and policies.
+She has been active in many national committees and task forces and has contributed to the creation of professional position papers and policies.
 She is also the author of many chapters in professional texts and articles in peer-reviewed journals.
-In addition to she has recently mentored novice authors to write for publication.
+In addition, she has recently mentored novice authors to write for publication.

 There are two items of which Dr. Cavaliere is especially proud.
-The first is the fact that her DNP project, “Moral Distress in NICU RNs” was published and was the first research looking at the moral distress of NICU nurses.
-The article has been widely read by an international audience and she has been contacted by professional from countries such as Italy and Iran for more information about the topic.
+The first is the fact that her DNP project, “Moral Distress in NICU RNs” was published and was the first research exploring the moral distress of NICU nurses.
+The article has been widely read by an international audience and she has been contacted by professionals from countries such as Italy and Iran for more information about the topic.
 The second activity which is pleasing is participation in the process of certification of Neonatal Nurse Practitioners through the National Certification Corporation’s NNP Certification Examination Content Team.
-This requires that maintenance of current, high level of knowledge in the field.
-In addition to creating the certification examination she has been involved in writing and evaluating continuing education modules for OB and neonatal nurses.
+This requires the maintenance of a current, high level of knowledge in the field.
+In addition to creating the certification examination, she has been involved in writing and evaluating continuing education modules for OB and neonatal nurses.

-Professor Cavaliere’s research interests have broadened from clinical topics such as establishing benchmarks for ammonia levels and T-lymphocytes in premature neonates to ethical topics such as moral distress in health care providers and, most recently, to team based learning in distance education graduate programs.
+Professor Cavaliere’s research interests have broadened from clinical topics such as establishing benchmarks for ammonia levels and T-lymphocytes in premature neonates to ethical topics such as management of neonates with hypoplastic heart syndrome, moral distress in health care providers and, most recently, to team-based learning in distance education graduate programs.

 BS, Hunter College, 1970